AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 * consisting of one or more *Content Elements*,
 * and which can have one or more *Content Variations*.

-Depending on the type of fragment, either models or templates are also used:
+Depending on the type of fragment, either models or the **Simple Fragment** template are also used:

 >[!CAUTION]
 >